MMosley502/LEGUP/User-Setup-Guide.md

 # Setting up the Software
 Setting up the software is quite easy.

+### For Windows and Linux users:
 1. Download the `Legup.jar` file from LMS.
+2. Double click on the file to run it.

+### For macOS users:
+1. Download the zipped folder containing Legup from LMS.
+It should be named something like Legup_macOS.zip
 2. Double click on the file to run it.

 And that's it!
 But if you're still reading this, that means you probably ran into some problems...